 This discussion will determine whether there should be some counseling on:

 While seeing your primary care physician, they will be checking for signs of depression.
-If you feel down or think you may be suffering from depression, be honest with your doctor.
+If you feel down or think you may be experiencing depression, be honest with your doctor.

 During this screening, they will go through a quick and simple test that consists of 10 questions:

-- Trouble concentrating on things, such as reading the newspaper or watching television?
+Trouble concentrating on tasks and activities, such as reading the newspaper or watching television?

-- Thoughts that you would be better off dead or of hurting yourself in some way?
+Have you experienced thoughts of suicide or of hurting yourself in some way?

 The quiz looks like this:

-Over the last 2 weeks, how often have you been bothered by the following problems?
+Over the last two weeks, how often have you been bothered by the following problems?